Head and Neck Cancers

 Head and neck cancers are the uncontrolled growth of abnormal cells that begin in your mouth, throat or other parts of your head and neck.

-Head and neck cancers include cancers of the mouth (such as lip, gums, tongue and roof of the mouth), the pharynx (throat), voice box (larynx), nose and sinuses, saliva glands, skin and thyroid gland.
-Early symptoms can include a mass or swelling in the face or neck, a painful area in the mouth or throat, change in voice, ear pain and difficulty swallowing.
+Head and neck cancers include cancers of the mouth (such as the lip, gums, tongue and roof of the mouth), the pharynx (throat), the voice box (larynx), the nose and sinuses, the salivary glands, the skin and the thyroid gland.
+Early symptoms can include a mass or swelling in the face or neck, a painful area in the mouth or throat, a change in voice, ear pain and difficulty swallowing.

 At Mount Sinai Hospital, we specialize in comprehensive care and treatment for a wide variety of head and neck cancers.